Iraq–Israel relations: Until the 2003 Iraq War

 The British in the 1930s built the Mosul–Haifa oil pipeline from Western Iraq through the British-ruled Emirate of Transjordan then to Haifa, in Mandatory Palestine.
 During the Anglo-Iraqi War, the Irgun - an Israeli independence movement - participated in the British invasion of Iraq.
 Immediately after the declaration of the establishment of the State of Israel in May 1948, Arab armies, including those of Iraq, invaded the former Mandate Palestine territory, and the oil pipeline to Haifa was shut down, and the pipeline diverted through a branch line to Tripoli in Syria.
 Following the war, Iraq was the only Arab country not to sign a ceasefire agreement with Israel, and the two countries have technically been in a continuous state of war since 1948.

 Despite not sharing a border with Israel, Iraq was an important player in the Arab–Israeli conflict.
-Iraqi troops present in Jordan became involved in the Six-Day War in 1967, suffering 10 dead.
+Iraqi troops in Jordan became involved in the Six-Day War in 1967, suffering 10 dead.
 The war ended before the Iraqis had time to undertake any serious offensive action.
-Iraq played a much more important role in the Yom Kippur War, when it sent 30,000 men, 250–500 tanks, and 700 APCs to the Syrian front just as the Syrians were on the verge of collapse.
+Iraq played a more important role in the Yom Kippur War, when it sent 30,000 men, 250–500 tanks, and 700 APCs to the Syrian front just as the Syrians were on the verge of collapse.
 Combined Syrian, Iraqi and Jordanian counterattacks prevented the Israelis from advancing further into Syria, but failed to push the Israelis back.
 The war ended in an Arab defeat, with Israeli forces standing 40 km from Damascus.

 Under Saddam Hussein's rule, Israel regarded Iraq as a major security threat.
-Military action was taken by Israel when they bombed Iraq's Osirak nuclear reactor in 1981, citing that Saddam Hussein might use it to develop nuclear weapons.
+In 1981, Israel carried out Operation Opera, bombing Iraq's Osirak nuclear reactor to halt the development of nuclear weapons.
 Iraq, busy with the Iran–Iraq War, did not respond.
 Throughout the war, Israel provided clandestine support to Iran, viewing Iraq as a more serious threat than Iran.

 During the Gulf War in 1991, without provocation, Iraq fired 42 Scud missiles at Israel, aiming to drag Israel into the war and thus imperil the US-led coalition, in which several Arab countries participated.
 Upon urging by the United States of Israel to stay out of the war, Israel did not retaliate.

 According to British author Nigel Ashton, in 1995, Israeli Prime Minister Yitzhak Rabin sent a message to Hussein through King Hussein of Jordan requesting a meeting between him and Hussein.
 Rabin hoped peace with Iraq might encourage Iran and Syria to do the same.
 Rabin was assassinated in November, ending the contact between the two governments.
 Rabin had previously supervised Operation Bramble Bush, a failed 1992 plan to assassinate Hussein with Sayeret Matkal commandos.

 Saddam Hussein was widely revered in Arab world for his pro-Palestinian stance and he supported several Palestinian guerrilla and militant organisations.
 During the second Palestinian intifada, Iraq gave monetary support to the families of Palestinian martyrs, including suicide bombers.